-Map 6 Primary parking Shed: Brookside Avenue Public Parking Lot outlines a distance 1/4 mile surrounding this public parking lot as measured over the public network. street By standards. planning about a 1/4 mile walk is generally considered an acceptable, comfortable walking distance from parking.
+Map 6 Primary parking Shed: Brookside Avenue Public Parking Lot outlines a distance 1/4 mile surrounding this public parking lot as measured over the public street network.
+By planning standards, about a 1/4 mile walk is generally considered an acceptable, comfortawalking distance ble from parking.
 While demand for rentals of parking spaces at this lot is currently low, there are a sizable number of residential properties in the Hamlet that are a convenient distance from Brookside Avenue Public Parking Lot.